Saltwater Fish

 Refugium design and pH stabilization in reef aquaria

-Advanced Aquarist Online Magazine, 2021 Expert
+Advanced Aquarist, 2021 Expert

 3.

-Marine aquarium lighting: PAR requirements by coral type
+Marine aquarium lighting and coral PAR requirements

 University of Miami Rosenstiel School of Marine Science, 2019 University